Termi25/Encryption-Decryption-Distributed-Parallel-Web-Project/README.md

   - PATCH `/updateIv/:id` — Update request IV
   - POST `/check-password/:id` — Verify post password

+### 5. `C05_NodeJs_MySQL`
+- MySQL version of C05_NodeJs_MongoDB
+- Uses BLOB instead of GridFS to store files
+- To switch to it, simply change the docker-compose.yml file by uncommenting the MySQL containers and commenting the MongoDB containers
 ---

 ## How to Build and Run